Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

 \subsection{Weak rates}

 Fortunately, the financial applications we have in mind, such as option pricing, only require to approximate quantities of the form~$\EE[\phi(X_T)]$, for a payoff function~$\phi$.
 This falls into the realm of the \emph{weak rate of convergence} which is usually much higher than its strong counterpart.
-Most friendly stochastic integrals, e.g. Itô's SDEs where~$H=\half$, exhibit~$1$ for the former and~$1/2$ for the latter.
+Most friendly stochastic integrals, such as Itô's SDEs where~$H=\half$, exhibit~$1$ for the former and~$\half$ for the latter.
 One then naturally wonders how the weak error rate evolves in the inhospitable interval~$H\in(0,\half)$.
-In particular, a positive lower bound is needed to justify the use of simulation schemes and thereby to mitigate the high cost induced by such a tiny additional parameter.
+In particular, a positive lower bound is needed to justify the use of simulation schemes.

+Unfortunately, the analysis of the weak rate turns out to be an intricate problem, even in relatively simple settings.
+For $H>\half$, \cite[Theorem 18]{bezborodov2019option} obtained a weak rate of order $H$ where the volatility follows a fractional Ornstein-Uhlenbeck process.
+Let us also mention~\cite{leon2023euler} for the analysis of fractional SDEs with~$H>\frac{1}{3}$, where a weak rate of~$4H-1$ is obtained via rough paths and Malliavin calculus techniques.